 The truth is, however, that we all use technology in our work – and some of us already use AI and are aware of the pace at which machine learning is advancing.
 There are some challenges for AI, however, that make so-called “robo-consultants” a concept for the future.

-Tom Gavin has been Head of Business Solutions UK and Ireland at Orange Business Services since 2017.
-Previously he held roles in Sales and Sales Management.
+Tom Gavin has been Head of Orange Consulting Europe since 2019.
+Previously he has held roles in sales and management.
 Tom lives in London and has three daughters.
 He spends his spare time as a post graduate student at the Computing Department at the University West London and walking his dogs.